-Customer Lifetime Value (CLV) is a hugely important metric and improving it is a primary objective for many businesses.
+Customer Lifetime Value (CLV, CLTV, or LTV) is a hugely important metric, and improving it is a primary objective for many businesses.

-Being able to improve CLV will guarantee greater revenue, open opportunities for new business, and – done correctly – can be a pillar of sales and marketing strategies.
+Improving CLV will guarantee more significant revenue, open opportunities for new business, and – done correctly – can be a pillar of sales and marketing efforts.

-Luckily, we’re going to give you the rundown on CLV and 9 actionable ways to increase it.
+Luckily, we will give you the rundown on CLV and nine actionable ways to increase it.

 What is Customer Lifetime Value?